heinthanth/mabel-test/README.md

 ### Build and Run

 This is equivalent to running `RUSTFLAGS="-Awarnings" cargo run -q -- [...args]`.
+This will suppress rustc warnings and cargo outputs to make it feel like running the executable itself.

 ```
-cargo make mabel-dev [...args]   # to build and run the mabel compiler with arguments: args
+cargo make mabel-dev [...args]
 ```

 ### Testing